mpsonntag/snippets/notes/projects/doi/doi_deployment_test/README.md

 gin upload .
 ```

--[ ] check that the DOI request was valid
+-[ ] check that no errors are displayed and no git submodules warning is displayed at the top of the request overview page
--[ ] Check that no git submodules warning is displayed at the top of the page
+-[ ] request the DOI
--[ ] check that the DOIMetadata issue does not contain warning messages and that no warning email has been sent.
+-[ ] check that the DOIMetadata issue does not contain warning messages
--[ ] check annex and zip size in admin email and on the server
+-[ ] check that the second admin email only contains the annex content vs zip size notice
 -[ ] check that the repository on the DOI server is present in the doiprep folder

 -[ ] upload another file to the gin repository